-The Committee has access to the external auditors of the College and, in conjunction with the Audit Committee, receives the initial presentation of the financial statements.
+The Committee has access to the external auditors of the College and, in conjunction with the Audit Committee, receives the initial presentation of the financial statements and regularity audit report.

-The Senior Postholder Employment Committee (SPEC)
+The Senior Postholders Employment Committee (SPEC)

-The SPEC met once during 2021-22.
+The SPEC met once during 2022-23.
 Committee membership comprises four independent governors and it is chaired by the Vice Chair of the Corporation.
 The Chair of the Corporation is not a member of the Committee.

-The Committee's responsibilities are to make recommendations to the Board on the performance, remuneration and benefits of the Principal and Chief Executive, and other designated senior postholder.
-Details of remuneration for the year ended 31 July 2022 are set out in note 8 to the financial statements.
+The Committee's responsibilities are to make recommendations to the Board on the performance, remuneration and benefits of the Principal and Chief Executive, and other designated senior postholders.
+Details of remuneration for the year ended 31 July 2023 are set out in note 8 to the financial statements.